joef551/camel-cql/readme.md

   </route>
 </camelContext>
 ```
+Note that if you take configuration approach #1 above, the corresponding CQL component will still look for an external "cassandra.xml" file and if one is found, the CQL component will auto-inject any [Client](client) beans found in that external file, as well as those [Client](client) beans found in the hosting Camel XML file (a.k.a., Camel registry).
+The client bean is described in the following section.

-Via either of the two configuration approaches described above, you define and configure the bean objects described in the following subsections.
-As you read through the following configuration-related subsections, please keep in mind the use of [Camel property placeholders](http://camel.apache.org/using-propertyplaceholder.html), which provide for dynamic configurations.
+Via either of the two configuration approaches described above, you define and configure the beans described in the following subsections.
+As you read through the following subsections, please keep in mind the use of [Camel property placeholders](http://camel.apache.org/using-propertyplaceholder.html), which provide for dynamic configurations.

 For example configurations, see the "camel1.xml" and "cassandra.xml" files in the project's .../test/resources directory.

-Client Bean (org.metis.cassandra.Client)
+[Client](id:client) (org.metis.cassandra.Client)
 ----

-The client bean is a thread-safe component that is used by the CqlComponent for accessing a Cassandra cluster, a keyspace within the cluster, and any tables within the keyspace.
-You can define any number of client beans.
-The CQL component's URI is used to identify which client bean to use.
+The client bean is a thread-safe component that is used by the CQL component for accessing a Cassandra cluster, a keyspace within the cluster, and any tables within the keyspace.
+The CQL component will automatically inject itself with all the client beans that it locates within ints application context.
+There is no need to explicitly wire the CQL component to the client beans.
+The CQL endpoint's URI is used to identify the target client bean.
 For example, a URI of `cql:user` specifies the client bean with an id of "user", which may logically be used for accessing the "user" table in a Cassandra keyspace.
 Also see [Client Mapper](#clientmapper) for using ant-style pattern matching to identify a client bean.

-Each client bean that you define must be assigned one or more CQL statements, which can be any combination of SELECT, UPDATE, DELETE, and INSERT query method.
+Each client bean that you define must be assigned one or more [CQL statements](#cqlstatement), which can be any combination of SELECT, UPDATE, DELETE, and INSERT query method.
 The incoming request message (i.e., Camel in-message) specifies a method, as well as input parameters (key:value pairs).
 The combination of specified method and input parameters is used to identify which of the client's CQL statements are to be used for the corresponding request message.
 The method is specified in the Camel Exchange's input message via a header called, "**metis.cassandra.method**".
 If that header is not present, the client will fall back on a default method.
 The default method can be either injected into the client or you can have the client choose a default method based on its injected CQL statements.
 You can inject the default method via the 'defaultMethod' property.
 For example:

 ```xml
 <bean id="user" class="org.metis.cassandra.Client">